DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 Open a browser and navigated to `localhost:3000` and the index page will render.

+### Stopping the Express Server
+To stop the express server in the terminal press `ctrl + c` and press `y, enter` to Terminate Batch Jobs (Terminate Batch Job may need to be executed twice).

 ### Adding HTML
 HTML can be added to the `index.html` file within the `./public` directory.